isah-suleiman/predictive-hotel-booking/README.md

    - Staying competitive demands real-time awareness of market dynamics.
    - Insights into competitor pricing strategies and booking trends are essential.

-Hospitality Haven's success lies in overcoming these challenges through data-driven strategies and adaptive decision-making.
+#### Hospitality Haven's success lies in overcoming these challenges through data-driven strategies and adaptive decision-making.

-Certainly!
-Let's simplify the rationale for the project, making it recruiter-friendly:

 ---

 ## Rationale for the Project: Optimizing Hotel Operations